OfficeDev/office-scripts-docs/docs/resources/scenarios/task-reminders.md

 1. Download <a href="task-reminders.xlsx">task-reminders.xlsx</a> to your OneDrive.

-2. Open the workbook in Excel on the web.
+1. Open the workbook in Excel on the web.

-3. Under the **Automate** tab, open **All Scripts**.

-4. First, we need a script to get all the employees with status reports that are missing from the spreadsheet.
-In the **Code Editor** task pane, press **New Script** and paste the following script into the editor.
+1. First, we need a script to get all the employees with status reports that are missing from the spreadsheet.
+Under the **Automate** tab, select **New Script** and paste the following script into the editor.

     ```TypeScript
     /**